top of page

 Write to remember.

-Write to sort shit out in your head.
+Write to sort the thoughts floating around in your head.

-First of all, know that you don't need to be a writer - this kind of writing is designed to be messy, unfiltered and unedited.
+No experience necessary!
+This style of writing is designed to be messy, unfiltered, and unedited.
 It can be as simple as jotting random notes in no particular order on a piece of scrap paper to as involved as writing a book (term used loosely).
-In between can lie standalone essays to capture moments in time, an obituary, a letter to your pet, captions beside photos in a scrapbook.
+In between can lie standalone essays to capture moments in time, an obituary, a letter (or series of letters) to your pet, captions beside photos in a scrapbook.
 Whatever speaks to you.
+It is about the process, not the final product.
+What is important is that you are giving your heavy emotions a place to land outside of your head.

-At first, you may only have the emotional capacity to jot down a few memories in short increments of time.
-When the memories feel too heavy, returning to your writing days or even weeks later is not only normal, but can be necessary.
+With that said, at first, you may only have the emotional capacity to jot down a few memories in short increments of time.
+When the memories feel too heavy, returning to your writing days or even weeks later is not only normal but can be necessary.

 Be compassionate with yourself during the writing process.
 There will likely be tears.

-Also know that what feels comfortable to you anytime can shift - our emotional strength to remember will vary.
+Also, know that what feels comfortable to you can shift at any time - our emotional strength to remember varies.
 Understand that you may not yet be in a place to write, and that’s okay.
 Perhaps your loss is too raw.
-By forcing yourself to remember — to go there — you risk re-traumatizing yourself (especially if the loss was of a traumatic nature).
-It's expected - and healthy- to feel sad while writing, but monitor the intensity and know when to take a break.
+By forcing yourself to remember — to go there — you risk re-traumatizing yourself.
+It's expected to feel sad while writing, but monitor the intensity and know when to take a break.
 Perhaps set a timer to check in with yourself at regular intervals.
+Keep a list of decompressing activities you can do when coming down from that hard emotional place.
+Things such as watching a light TV show, coloring, knitting, taking a walk, listening to podcasts/music, and movement... fill in your blank.

 The Questions...